How to Enable secure DNS in Microsoft Edge on Windows 11

 Summary

 What happens when done?
-When you do this, your DNS requests get encrypted, which adds a layer of security to your browsing.
-This makes it harder for your internet provider or anyone else on your network to easily track what you’re doing online.
+Your DNS requests will be encrypted, adding a layer of security to your browsing.
+This helps prevent your internet provider or others on your network from easily tracking your online activity.

 Was this guide helpful?